PhoenixPeca/Peca-Theme/README.md

 # Peca Theme
-Peca Theme is an awesome theme for the best file-based CMS ever, Kirby CMS.
+Peca Theme is an awesome bootstrap based theme for the file-based CMS, Kirby CMS.
 This theme  was equipped with great features and smart functions.
 It was optimized for mobile phones, search-engines, social-networking sites, and users of course for best experience.

 ## Demo?
 - Front End: [DEMO](http://phoenixpeca.zz.vc/)
   - Browse the site seamlessly.

 - Back End: [DEMO](http://phoenixpeca.zz.vc/panel)
-  - Username: admin
-  - Password: admin
+  NOT AVAILABLE

 ## Why is theme free?
 Hahaha!
 Good question guys, well there are bundles of reasons why this theme is free: